How a 50-Rep SaaS Company Doubled Win Rate from 18% to 36% with AI in 6 Months

 3. Realistic Expectations

-The Problem: Some leaders expect AI to "fix everything overnight."
+The Problem: Some leaders expect new tools to fix everything overnight.

 The Fix: Rebecca set realistic milestones: